Game of losers? Poisoned chalice awaits UK election victor

 Among the possible challenges: A referendum that could mean Britain leaves the European Union, Scottish nationalists mounting a new independence push despite losing a referendum last year, the governing party commanding no majority in parliament, and unpopular budget cuts that must be made whoever wins.

-Level in most opinion polls ahead of the May 7 vote, Prime Minister David Cameron’s Conservatives and the opposition Labor Party are struggling to establish a clear lead.
+Level in most opinion polls ahead of the May 7 vote, Prime Minister David Cameron’s Conservatives and the opposition Labour Party are struggling to establish a clear lead.

 That’s in part because populist parties such as the anti-EU UK Independence Party (UKIP) and the Scottish National Party (SNP) are siphoning off their support, meaning neither main party can expect an overall majority.